ehlesp/smallab-k8s-pve-guide/G043 - System update 02 ~ Updating Proxmox VE.md

 ### _Checking the activities on UrBackup_

 Check in your UrBackup server's web interface, in the `Activities` tab, if there are backup tasks running.
-If there are, wait for them to finish before you proceed with the rest of this update procedure.
+If so, wait for them to finish before you proceed with the rest of this update procedure.

 ### _Careful with the backup jobs in Proxmox VE_